Ram Pride. It’s a way of life at Colorado State.

 #6: Rocky Mountain Showdown

-This annual football game between the Colorado State Rams and in-state rival University of Colorado Buffaloes began in 1893.
-For many years, the game alternated locations between Fort Collins and Boulder.
-However, since 1998, the game has been played in Denver at Mile High Stadium.
+This time-honored football game between the Colorado State Rams and in-state rival University of Colorado Buffaloes began in 1893.
+For many years, the game alternated locations between Fort Collins and Boulder and then was played in Denver at Mile High Stadium.
+Games will be on and off in the near future with the next match-up scheduled to be played in Boulder in 2023.
 The winner of the game receives a year’s worth of bragging rights, as well as the Centennial Cup.

 The story of the Old Main Bell is remarkable.